lizardfs/documentation/source/devguide/documentation.rst

 * Table of Content (ToC) depth: 2 Levels (Also 2 levels in every Part except for the glossary)
-* Subdirectories are for separate manuals that should be buildable standalone.
+* Subdirectories are for separate manuals that should be build able standalone.
-* The manual pages should be buildable as man pages standalone.
+* The manual pages should be build able as man pages standalone.
 * Add .. code-block:: <lang> to literal blocks so that they get highlighted.
   Prefer relying on automatic highlighting simply using :: (two colons).
 This has the benefit that if the code contains some invalid syntax, it won’t be